crcx/retro10/doc/RetroLanguage.rst

 ---------
 Retro can be downloaded from http://retroforth.org

-Both binaries and source snapshots are provided.
-We recommend that you use the provided binary distribution unless you need to build from source.
+The Retro language is stored in a single file, containing a binary snapshot called a retroImage ("image" for short).

+Most users can use the image file distributed on retroforth.org, but if you want to customize the basic system you can build a new image from the source files.

-You will need to get a copy of the Ngaro VM for your operating system and processor.
+To build a new image file, your will need a copy of the Ngaro VM for your operating system and processor.
 You will also need to get a copy of the current Retro image file (retroImage).
 The VM should be kept in your path, and the retroImage should be in the current working directory.

 Developers who want to keep up with the latest changes are encouraged to use Git.
 We have a repository at http://github.com/crcx/retro10 which